Want to jump straight to the answer? The best website builder for most people is Wix.

 If you’re looking for the easiest way to create a site, a website builder like Wix will certainly get you there.
-These are subscription services with drag-and-drop interfaces and we’ll explain the pros and cons of each of them in detail.
+It’s incredibly easy to get started and you’ll get an great website.

-But you should also consider building your own website with WordPress.
-There’s no subscription fee and your site will be basically limitless.
+But you should also consider building with WordPress.
+There’s no subscription fee and the options are limitless.
 It’s not an all-in-one service, but it isn’t hard to sign up for the other pieces you’ll need (a domain name, hosting, and a theme).
-In this guide, I’ll walk you through this method too.